 - Annual revenue

-- Financial information about your interactions with banks, creditors and suppliers, such as:
+- Financial information about your interactions with banks, creditors and suppliers, such as the following:

 - How long you’ve held accounts